Table of Contents

-Bank accounts can be frozen for such reasons as your financial institution suspecting fraud or illegal activity.
-Your funds can also be made inaccessible if your bank is adhering to a court order about unpaid debts you owe.
-In addition, the government can freeze your account if you have unpaid student loans or taxes.
+Bank accounts can be frozen for such reasons as your financial institution suspecting fraud or illegal activity, a court order indicating you owe a debt, or government action to recoup unpaid student loans or taxes.

 Key Points